-During the COVID-19 pandemic and even while Archives and Special Collections is open by appointment only on weekdays (Monday-Wednesday) during the Spring 2022 semester, we remain committed to the safety and support of our students, colleagues, and community.
+Archives and Special Collections is open by appointment only on weekdays (Monday through Wednesday) during the Fall 2022 semester.
+We remain committed to the safety and support of our students, colleagues, and community.
 Library faculty and staff in the archives look forward to collaborating with teaching faculty to identify flexible and safe options for integrating archival literacy instruction into the curriculum at Penn State Harrisburg, including the following options: synchronous (archivist/librarian-led in-person and Zoom workshops), asynchronous (web-based learning objects, video tutorials, and LibGuides), and embedded archivist/librarian options.

 Please contact Heidi Abbey Moyer (email@example.com) for additional information and to identify the best options and strategies for you and your students.
 In order to accommodate faculty and student needs, please contact Heidi at least two weeks in advance of any archival instruction requests.

 What is a SECONDARY SOURCE?

 These are two of the most common questions received in the archives!
 It is sometimes unclear whether or not a source is primary or secondary.
 Always check with your professor, a librarian, or the archivist.

 There are numerous definitions for the term "PRIMARY SOURCE," and they differ depending upon the context of the source's use.
 However, the simplest definition is a firsthand or eyewitness account or evidence of an event, object, person, or even a work of art.
 Some examples include, but are not limited to the following:

 Definition of a Secondary Source